Original research at the OSUCCC - James leads to innovative clinical trials such as OSU-10080

 Circulating Tumor Cells

 At the Analytical Cytometry Shared Resource, the CTCs are isolated from samples of peripheral blood collected before treatment and during the trial.
-An immunofluorescence assay is used to detect a marker of DNA damage called gamma-H2AX.
+An immunofluorescence assay is used to detect a marker of DNA damage called gamma-H2AX (see figure).

 “We hope to learn if we can detect changes in CTCs and whether the drug is really killing the cancer cells,” Chalmers says.